It depends on a lot of factors, actually, but we are going to give 10:

 And if you had a friendly kind of breakup, maybe your ex just wants to be a friend of yours but without the sex aspect – it might be that he values your friendship but doesn’t want to be in a relationship with you anymore.

-…maybe you have moved on with your own life and you don’t need an ex-friend kind of interrupting your new life?
+…maybe you have moved on with your own life and don’t need an ex-friend kind of interrupting your new life?

 It’s really up to you to decide what you want.